Fabio Mercurio: Main results

 Mercurio worked during his Ph.D. on incomplete markets theory using dynamic mean-variance hedging techniques.
-With Damiano Brigo (2002–2003), he has shown how to construct stochastic differential equations consistent with mixture models, applying this to volatility smile modeling in the context of local volatility models.
-He is also one of the main authors in inflation modeling.
-Mercurio has also authored several publications in top journals and co-authored the book Interest rate models: theory and practice for Springer-Verlag, that quickly became an international reference for stochastic dynamic interest rate modeling.
+With Damiano Brigo (2002–2003), he has shown how to construct stochastic differential equations consistent with mixture models, applying this to volatility smile modelling in the context of local volatility models.
+He is also one of the main authors in inflation modelling.
+Mercurio has also authored several publications in top journals and co-authored the book Interest rate models: theory and practice for Springer-Verlag, that quickly became an international reference for stochastic dynamic interest rate modelling.
 He is the recipient of the 2020 Risk quant-of-the-year award jointly with Andrei Lyashenko of QRM for their joint paper Lyashenko and Mercurio (2019).

 Affiliations

-Currently Mercurio is the global head of Quantitative Analytics at Bloomberg L.P., New York City.
+Currently, Mercurio is the global head of Quantitative Analytics at Bloomberg L.P., New York City.
 He holds a Ph.D. in mathematical finance from the Erasmus University in Rotterdam.